J-CLambert/association-web-app/README.md

 # EVENT API specification

->This project is have as goal to provide basic features for an event-api and to practice.
+>The goal of this project is to provide basic features for an event-api and to practice.

 ---